-The Maricopa Community Colleges reserve the right to require transcripts for clarification or admission to specific programs, for verification of course requisites, for determination of academic standing and eligibility, and for participation in official athletic events.
-When an official transcript is required, the transcript must be sent directly to the college Admissions and Records Office/ Office of Student Enrollment Services.
-It is the student's responsibility to ensure that transcripts have been received and are complete.
+The Maricopa Community Colleges reserve the right to require an official transcript for admission to specific programs.
+For verification of course requisites and for determination of academic standing the official transcript must be mailed directly from the source institution to the college Admissions and Records Office/Office of Student Enrollment Services.
+It is the student's responsibility to ensure that official transcripts have been received and are complete.